 Address: 161, Sajik-ro, Jongno-gu, Seoul 서울특별시 종로구 사직로 161 (세종로)

 10. Korean War Museum

-Now it's possible my bias as an American makes it difficult to accurately judge the Korean War Museum (and by possible I mean definitely), but I found it absolutely fascinating.
+Now, my bias as an American makes it difficult to accurately judge the Korean War Museum, but I found it absolutely fascinating.
 The museum is very well done and the translations are excellent.
 There are a number of floors and dozens of detailed exhibits that do a great job painting the picture of what the war was like.

-If you are at all interested in the history of that time then I highly recommend checking it out because it's one of the better war museums I've had the chance to explore.
-Not to mention it's free!
+If you are at all interested in history then I highly recommend checking it out because it's one of the better war museums I've been to (not to mention it's free!).

 Hours: 9AM - 6PM (last admission is one hour before closing)

 Address: 29, Itaewon-ro, Yongsan-gu, Seoul 서울특별시 용산구 이태원로 29 (용산동1가)